-- Share the generic purpose (see definition) with members of the community, and encourage them to express the purpose in their own words. - Facilitate a community dialogue on local resilience, making use of the three perspectives below:

-1. Across time.
+- Share the generic purpose in Tip 7 with members of the community, and encourage them to express the purpose in their own words. - Facilitate a community dialogue on local resilience, making use of the three perspectives below: - 1.
+Across time.
 Accompany the community as it discusses how the six characteristics of resilience change from season to season.
 Help them to look backwards (to examine trends) and forwards (to assess expectations, aspirations and the likely impact of climate change on local vulnerability).
 Doing this enables a community to capture perceptions linked to the past, the present and the future.
 This is an essential condition for becoming risk-informed and preventing suffering.
-[Vulnerability and capacity assessments (VCAs) include many tools and methods to help consider time and changes in risk.
+[Vulnerability and capacity assessments (VCAs) include many tools to help consider time and changes in risk.
 See seasonal calendars and historical profiles, including special guidance on climate-sensitive VCAs.]
-Please refer to the VCA toolbox and the Integrating Climate Change and Urban Risk at: https://fednet.ifrc.org/en/resources/community-preparedness-and-riskreduction/community-and-national-society-preparedness/community-preparedness/vulnerability-and-capacity-assessment/

-Definition.
+Tip 7.
 The purpose of an integrated risk assessment